Meghan Markle & Prince Harry’s Move To Windsor Is A ‘Healthy’ Decision, Per ‘People’

 For a boy, names such as Charles, after Harry’s father, Philip, after his grandfather and Queen Elizabeth’s husband, have been mentioned as well as Albert, which was the name of Queen Victoria’s husband, and King George VI’s birth name.

-The name Arthur is also said to be on the table, as well as Mary, which is not only a royal name, but a combination of Meghan and Harry’s first names.
+The name Arthur is also said to be on the table, as well as Mary, which is not only a royal name but a combination of Meghan and Harry’s first names.
 Another possibly name the pair could use would be Spencer, which was Princess Diana’s maiden name.

 Meghan Markle and Prince Harry’s baby is due any day now, and fans are on the edge of their seats to see what’s in store for the family.